Baza207/CloudKitPy/README.md

 ## Under Development

-This project is stilll under initial developerment.
+This project is still under initial development.
 This means it is incomplete in it's current state and should not yet be used in production projects.

 ## Contributions